The Faith of Thomas

 This verse has made an indelible impression on me!
 This beloved disciple has been dubbed for all time as “Doubting Thomas” just because of one small point in his life when he faltered for a short moment.
 Church choruses have been created telling us not to be a “doubting Thomas”.

 Tradition tells us that Thomas went to India, resulting in the conversion of many Hindus to Christianity, and to a deep faith in the Lord Jesus.
-Many of our south Asian friends can attest to the witness and impression Thomas has made in their families and on their very lives.
+Many of our south Asian friends can attest to the witness and impression the witness of Thomas made in their very own families and on their very lives.
 Without Thomas having gone to India, preaching the Gospel there, and eventually dying in India for his Saviour, so many would not know about our Lord Jesus.

 This is encouraging because I know I often do not live up to what Jesus called me too do, and chose me for, but I'm glad he sees my potential and is willing to allow me to serve him inspite of my shortcomings, mistakes and sins against him, just as he the saw potential, commitment, and loyalty of Thomas.